nephila/djangocms-installer/docs/libraries.rst

 Libraries installation issues
 =============================

-While this wizard try to handle most of the things for you, it doesn't check for all the proper native (non python) libraries to be installed.
+While this wizard tries to handle most of the things for you, it doesn't check for all the proper native (non python) libraries to be installed.
 Before running this, please check you have the proper header and libraries installed and available for packages to be installed.